MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/new.md

 - **Copy a link to a guide or step.** Share the link with a team member, make the link available from another app, or embed it in a QR code so the operator can open a guide or step directly from HoloLens.

 - **Open an app created in Power Apps from a step.** Add a Power Apps link to a step to create a seamless workflow.
-For example, who IoT data, add a quiz, or provide access to data entry forms.
+For example, display IoT data, add a quiz, or provide access to data-entry forms.

 - **Deactivate or delete guides.** Authors can now deactivate guides that are no longer needed.
 Admins can activate, deactivate, or delete guides.